wmutschl/mutschler.dev/content/apple/macos-post-install.md

 #### MATLAB (free via university, otherwise 500€ + 250€ per toolbox)
 I use MATLAB for teaching and research; unfortunately, the cost is quite high, but luckily I have a university-wide license.
 So I install MATLAB using the installation files from [Mathworks](https://mathworks.com/download).
 Follow the instructions to install all the toolboxes I need.
 Then start MATLAB, make sure the license is activated and I sign in.
 Then I go through the preference section.
-There is a `Warning: the font "Times" is not available, so "Lucida Bright" has been substituted, but may have unexpected appearance or behavor.
+In older versions, there is a `Warning: the font "Times" is not available, so "Lucida Bright" has been substituted, but may have unexpected appearance or behavor.
 Re-enable the "Times" font to remove this warning.` So I download a free [times font](https://www.freebestfonts.com/timr45w-font) and install it.

 #### Visual Studio Code (free)
 I do all my non-MATLAB development work and server administration stuff with VSCode.
 The Apple Silicon installer can be [downloaded and installed](https://code.visualstudio.com/download).
 As I use the *Settings Sync* functionality, I only need to sign in and sync all my settings and extensions cross-plattform.
 Pretty great!
+For completeness my extensions:

+- Code Spell Checker
+- German - Code Spell Checker
+- GitLens - Git supercharged
+- LaTeX Workshop
+- latex-count
+- Markdown All in One
+- Matlab
+- Pop Theme
+- Remote - SSH
+- Remote - SSH: Editing Configuration Files
+- Remote Explorer

 #### Dynare (free)